debajyotibasak/MyTimes/README.md

 **MADE by: [Debajyoti Basak](https://www.linkedin.com/in/debajyoti-basak-698981119 "LinkedIn Profile") (d.basak.db@gmail.com)**

 **Features:**
+- Beautiful UI with Animations made with Material Design Guidelines by Google.
 - Fetches News from 10 sources (will add more in the future)
 - Option of sharing the news with friends.
 - Read the full news by following the link provided in the Article.
-- Beautiful Blue Theme made with Material Design Guidelines by Google.
 - Read news in offline mode without internet.

 **News Sources**